November 10-18, 2018 | 8 nights / limited to 15 participants maximum | FULL*

 Friday, November 16:

 We begin with our group session in the morning and then we will head out to the Vienna Woods for a hike together (3-4 miles with slight elevation gain) and have lunch in a Viennese tavern in the woods.
-Evening is free and dinner is on your own.
+Dinner together.

 Saturday, November 17: